Coyote's Place: A New Animated Series by Tom Bertino and Lysandra Nelson

 Anytime a traveler blows in, usually with a problem to solve, Coyote asks for a story in return for the help he gives.

 Coyote is our gateway into the world of the series.
 He’s tough and cool, seen it all and brought back souvenirs.
 Blustery, but can generally back it up.

 Raven is the station's man-of-all-work; a wizard with anything mechanical.
 Excitable and flighty, curious, fed up with Coyote's arrogance and world-weariness.
 Raven is a two-spirit: he lives as a man and takes on a male role within society, but was born female and retains feminine characteristics as well.

 Tale Worlds of Coyote's Place

 Each episode’s tale transports us to a special world separate from the desert of the service station.
 Tale worlds are heavily influenced by the origin of each tale and the people telling it.
 Design, featured characters, and even animation style will change from episode to episode.

 The first episode, “Coyote Paints the Sky,” starts near the Columbia River in a pre-European contact Oregon inspired by the traditional art of the Wasco and Wishram nations.
 When a teenage Coyote shows the five Fox Brothers the way to the Sky World, chaos (and a celestial pie fight) ensues.

-Once in the Sky World, the characters undergo a transformation into star creatures and form the constellations and Milky Way.
+Once in the Sky World, the characters undergo a transformation into star creatures that form the Big Dipper and Milky Way.

 Each episode of Coyote's Place ends back at the station where we learn a lesson inspired by the tale.
-Coyote and Raven send their visitors on their way.
+Afterward, Coyote and Raven send their visitors on their way.
+Until next time…